brycewray/hugo-site/README.md

-# Repo for brycewray.com
+# Hugo starter set

-This is the repository from which a shortened, [Hugo](https://gohugo.io)-generated version of [brycewray.com](https://brycewray.com) is built.
-Please note that this is just as an example; the **real** site is done in [Eleventy](https://11ty.dev).
+This is a starter set for the [Hugo](https://gohugo.io) [static site generator (SSG)](https://staticgen.com), based on my website at [brycewray.com](https://brycewray.com).
+Please note that this serves just as an example; my **real** site is done in [Eleventy](https://11ty.dev).

-## Not *(exactly)* a starter kit, but&nbsp;.&nbsp;.&nbsp;.

-While this isn&rsquo;t truly a starter version of the real site, you can use it that way since it includes only a small number of the original posts to give you ideas about how it all works:
+## How to use

-1. Clone it to a local repo.
+1. Clone this to a local repo.
-2. Make appropriate changes to `/data/metadata.json`.
+2. Make appropriate changes to `config.toml` to conform to your site’s parameters.
-3. Delete the Markdown files from `/content/**/.*` and the images from `/static/images/` (well, maybe you should keep one or two of each around at the start, until you see how things work).
+3. Run `npm install` to load all the dependencies in `package.json`.
+4. Once you have [installed Hugo](https://gohugo.io/getting-started/installing/), run `hugo serve` from your terminal app.
+You can then view the site in [http://localhost:1313](http://localhost:1313) on your computer.
+5. Read the sample posts and their Markdown files to see how everything works.
+6. Edit the content to make it your own!
+7. When ready, [deploy the site](https://gohugo.io/hosting-and-deployment/) to your chosen host.

 ## What&rsquo;s under the hood